luckyluk92/luckyluk92.github.io/_posts/2016-03-08-faces-of-webpack.md

 ```
 I will test it and check if it is a good fit for me.
 Probably, there will be some post about it.

+## The all in
+[Here](http://clarkdave.net/2015/01/how-to-use-webpack-with-rails/) you can find a great article / tutorial about Webpack and how to use it with Rails.
+It is long, but it shows a lot.

+The first thing I liked was moving your javscript files to a different folder rather than to `assets/javascripts`.
+The author proposed `frontend/javascripts` and the previous one should be for Webpack's output.
+Then, we put `assets/javascripts` folder to `.gitignore`.
+Of course, there's other way - putting everything together, but bundled output would be mixed up with our whole frontend.
+In my opinion, author's view seems interesting and worth of trying and this is what I'm going to do.

+There is one section that I'd like to focus on - *Using webpack in production*.
+I want to understand why I need those steps.